siteline/swiftui-introspect/README.md

 .package(url: "https://github.com/siteline/swiftui-introspect", "26.0.0"..<"28.0.0"),
 ```

+For public range-based predicates, use `"26.1.0"..<"28.0.0"`.

 A wider range is safe because SwiftUI Introspect is essentially “finished”: no new features will be added, only newer platform versions and view types.
-Thanks to [`@_spi(Advanced)` imports](https://github.com/siteline/swiftui-introspect#introspect-on-future-platform-versions), it is already future proof without frequent version bumps.
+[Range-based version predicates](#introspect-on-future-platform-versions) let you opt into future platform versions without frequent version bumps, provided the underlying UIKit/AppKit types remain compatible.

 Community projects
 ------------------